Information for public authorities, businesses and other organisations on the outcome for public procurement policy in a no-deal Brexit scenario.

 The Public Procurement Directives were implemented separately by the Scottish Government via the following regulations:

-If the UK leaves the EU without a deal, the public procurement regulations will remain broadly unchanged after EU exit at 11pm on 29 March 2019.
+If the UK leaves the EU without a deal, the public procurement regulations will remain broadly unchanged after EU exit.

 What will change for contracting authorities and entities